 While American Airlines miles are among the easiest to earn, thanks in part to their co-branded credit card partnership with both Citi and Barclays, this new transfer partner news makes it even easier to capitalize on the current offer on the Citi Premier card.

-Earlier this month, Citi rolled out its highest offer ever of 80,000 points after spending $4,000 in the first three months on the Citi Premier Card.
-And while you should be able to get at least $800 in value out of these points, Citi’s transfer partners allow you to get much, much more value.
+A few months back, Citi rolled out its biggest bonus ever of 80,000 points after spending $4,000 in the first three months on the Citi Premier Card (this offer is now expired).
+And while you should be able to get at least $800 in value out of these points, Citi's transfer partners allow you to get much, much more value.
 And this new transfer ability to American Airlines is no exception.

 The 84,000 points you would have after getting the card and spending the required $4,000 in the first three months would be more than enough points for a one-way flight in Japan Airlines first class, or a one-way flight in the Qatar Qsuites, widely considered the world's best business class.